ahmetyahya3/Corresponsence-Matching/README.md

 # Implementation for Assignment

-This repository tries to visualize given phase maps using OpenCV and C++
+This repository tries to visualize given phase maps using OpenCV and C++.